DionneMaguire/maths-quizz/README.md

 When the timer reaches zero the results page shows with how many correct answers and how many incorrect answers the user has achieved in the 30 seconds.
 I have the number of correct answers and incorrect answers in a differnet color so that it is easy to read for the user.
 There is a 'Try again' button that the user can press to retake the quiz.
 As with the other buttons the color darkens when the users mouse hovers over the button.

 ![results screen](documents/images/results.webp)

+### Future features

+A future feature would be to get the user to input their name before beginning the quiz and then I could personalise the results page with Well Done Bob!
+You got....

 ## Testing